Sony alpha lenses for backpackers & hikers

 Yes, I did!
 However, every now and then I like to give myself a “prime challenge”.
 Go out with minimal gear – just the Sony a7ii and a 35mm or 55mm lens.
 This forces me to think creatively and compose “outside the box”.
 These challenges really make me light and save space.
 Prime lenses are usually smaller & lighter than zooms and offer a faster speed.

 If you want something a little wider, you can check out the Sony FE 28mm f/2 lens.
 This lens is also dust & moisture resistant.
-The glass quality isn’t what you’ll find on the 35mm Sonnar, and as such is cheaper at $448.
+The glass quality isn’t what you’ll find on the 35mm Sonnar, and as such is cheaper.
 It’s also slightly larger & heavier than the 35mm Sonnar.

 Sony doesn’t offer much in the way of rugged prime lenses suitable for backcountry travel.
-This 52.5mm equivalent optically-stabilized lens is super fast at f/1.8 and and sharp for the price.
-It’s not necessarily wide (it actually makes a good lens for street photography) but for it’s size and price it’s a great choice if you want to take a fast prime lens into the wild.
+This 52.5mm equivalent optically-stabilized lens is super fast at f/1.8 and sharp for the price.
+It’s not necessarily wide (it actually makes a good lens for street photography) but for its size and price, it’s a great choice if you want to take a fast prime lens into the wild.
 The dimensions are 1.5″ x 2.8″ and it weighs only 5.4 ounces.
-Purchase:

 Wrapping it up